Coelutions are a computerized tool that centralizes maintenance information and manages maintenance activities of organizations and facilities.

 Asset tracking uses technologies such as barcodes and GPS to monitor the physical location of multiple assets.

-Additionally, asset tracking keeps a history of all operations, such as maintenance and repairs, to identify potential problems.
+Additionally, asset eps a history of all operations, such as maintenance and repairs, to identify potential problems.

 This type of functionality also helps companies define different types of assets and the relationships between them.

 Warranties help maintenance managers identify required operations for different categories of assets.
 This may also vary by customer or contract.